LuciusCF/Fantasy/content/en/authors/zhaoan/_index.md

 ---
 # Display name
-title: 赵安
+title: Zhao An

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 北傲
+role: North Pride

 # Organizations/Affiliations
 organizations:
-- name: 中央内务部
+- name: Ministry of Internal Affairs of Shina
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: 天光的挚友，视天光为一生的劲敌。
+bio: Lucius's best friend.
+She regards Lucius as her lifelong rival.

 #interests: